Joystream/atlas/docs/overview.md

 - [Emotion](https://emotion.sh/) - for all the styling
 - [Zustand](https://github.com/pmndrs/zustand) - for simple local state management

+### Monorepo
+Please note that this repo is based on [Yarn Workspaces](https://yarnpkg.com/features/workspaces) and because of that, to install new dependency from root, you need to use the following pattern: `yarn workspace [package_name] add [dependency_name]`.
+You also have the option to install dependencies directly from package directory using `yarn add [package_name]`

 ### Repo structure

 - `.github/` - GitHub stuff - currently PR checks actions